configcat/docs/website/docs/sdk-reference/community/vue.md

 </script>
 ```

-Add the feature flag key as a prop:
+Pass the feature flag key as a prop:

 ```js
 <template>